michidk/canny-edge-detector/README.md

 - Setup CI lint
 - Use external uWSGI and Nginx
+- Provide Helm chart
+- Use numpy on the whole arrays instead of just the single values inside for-loops
 - Perform the calculations in another thread (using OpenCV would also increase preformance significantly)
-- Rearchitect the application:
+- Rearchitect the application
-  - Put image into a queue and return transaction ID instead of image directly
+  - Put the image into a queue and return transaction ID instead of the image
-  - Provide a different endpoint which, given the transaction ID, returns the processed image
+  - Provide a different endpoint, which, given the transaction ID, returns the processed image (or an error if its not yet finished)
+  - Or build it cloud-native with AWS/Azure Queues and Lamdbas/Cloud Functions

 ## Examples